 2. Search is smarter: One of the most convenient Google Photos features is AI-driven search.
 You can enter almost anything and get accurate results.
 It can also distinguish people, animals, and plants based on facial recognition;

 3. Picture editing: Google Photos also provides some very basic photo editing functions.
 You can apply filters, adjust levels, rotate, and crop images.

-How Do I Move Photos from Google Drive to Google Photos?
+How to Move Photos from Google Drive to Google Photos?

-As Google Photos is more professional to save images, photos, pictures, etc., many people prefer to add photos and videos from Google Drive to Google Photos for better management.
+As Google Photos is more professional for saving images, photos, pictures, etc., many people prefer to add photos and videos from Google Drive to Google Photos for better management.

-In this post, we collect four free and safe ways to move pictures from Google Drive to Google Photos which receive some positive feedback on the Internet, so you can try them one by one to achieve Google Drive to Google Photos transfer.
+In this post, we collect four free and safe ways to get photos from Google Drive to Google Photos which receive some positive feedback on the Internet, so you can try them one by one to achieve Google Drive to Google Photos transfer.